iabarcen/2020-sensor-miniproject/Report.md

 4. It depends.
 It's better to have sensors reach out to server only when having data if some sensors are giving data over a long time period.
 A server may connect to a large number of sensors with different time intervals.
 It will waste a large amount of energy if the server is asking for data every second while some sensors are giving data every hour.
 However, if we know the sensors are giving data at a high speed, it is easier for a server to poll the sensors, as it can easily arrange and check the data values from a large number of sensors.
 In this problem, it's better to have server poll the sensors.
 <br><br>

-- how is the difficulty of initially using this Python websockets library as compared to a compiled language e.g. C++ websockets
-- would it be better to have the server poll the sensors, or the sensors reach out to the server when they have data?

 ## References
 - [The Lognormal Distribution vs. the Normal Distribution](https://analystprep.com/cfa-level-1-exam/quantitative-methods/lognormal-distribution/)